jrisi256/obsidian/joe_shack_home/Academic Papers/agnewGeneralStrainTheory1999.md

 ---
-type: [Article]
+type:
+  - Article
-author: [Robert Agnew]
+author:
+  - Robert Agnew
+journal:
-journal: [Journal of Research in Crime and Delinquency]
+  - Journal of Research in Crime and Delinquency
-date: 1999-05-01
+year: 1999
 ---

 * **Creation date**: `= this.file.ctime`